secretGeek/csvz/README.md

 ### **`csvz-meta-tables`** A `csvz` file can contain a file called `tables.csv` describing the contents of the file

 Metadata about the contents of the csvz file is contained in a directory called "_meta".
 The file `tables.csv`, if present, is inside this directory.

+(Assume that the csvz reserves the right to create other .csv files under the _meta folder, and to create more folders under it.
+Details appear in subsequent spec fragments.)

 The file `tables.csv` contains metadata about all of the csv files included in the `csvz` file.